 Hannah-Rose grew up in Norwich and started acting and performing at the age of two.
 She spent 10 childhood years training with the Norwich Theatre Royal until the age of 18, obtained a BTEC in performing arts and then completed an Associate Diploma in Performance Arts.

 Hannah-Rose has been working as a drama facilitator for six years.
 Throughout this time she has run drama sessions for students aged 2-21 in schools and nurseries across Norfolk.
 Hannah-Rose has taught for Stagecoach all over the country and works as a freelance LAMDA teacher .
 Alongside her teaching, Hannah-Rose is also Assistant Producer for a local theatre company, creating new exciting accessible theatre for all types of audiences.

 Hannah-Rose says "I love working with and encouraging young people.
 I know how important drama can be in the development of young people as I was a very shy child myself.
 I’m passionate about teaching all aspects of acting and theatre skills.
 I think it is important to do so whilst having lots of fun and in a safe environment so the students can fully express themselves and create some amazing theatre. "

 Having gained an English Literature degree from Durham University, Bea graduated from Actor Training at Fourth Monkey in London and now works as an Actor/ Writer/Director in London.
-She is currently working part of the Core Company for Arrows and Traps Theatre Company.
-She loves to adapt and update classic literature as well as producing new writing.
+She is currently working part of the Core Company for Arrows and Traps Theatre Company She loves to adapt and update classic literature as well as producing new writing and has recently written and performed a One Woman Show for Cobalt Theatre to critical acclaim.
 Her recently performed works include an adaptation of Alice in Wonderland and a new play "Twisted Fairytales" which was perform to sell out audiences in Edinburgh.
-Oh and she loves goats!